mrstallion/fchat-rising/readme.md

-# F-Chat Ascending
+# F-Chat Rising

-This repository contains a modified version of the mainline F-Chat 3.0 client.
+This repository contains a heavily customized version of the mainline F-Chat 3.0 client.

 ## Key Differences

+1. **Profile matching** automatically compares your profile with others to determine with whom you are compatible.
+1. **Automatic ad posting** repeatedly posts and rotates ads on selected channels.
+1. **Link previews** pop up to show a preview of the image when you hover your mouse over a link.

+### Details

 *   Ads view
     *    Highlight ads from characters most interesting to you
-    *    View a character's recent ads
+    *    View characters' recent ads
 *   Ad auto-posting
-    *    Manage channel's ad settings via "Tab Settings"
+    *    Manage channel ad settings via "Tab Settings"
     *    Automatically re-post ads every 11-18 minutes (randomized) for up to 180 minutes
-    *    Rotate multiple ads on a single channel
+    *    Rotate multiple ads on a single channel by saving multiple ads in "Tab Settings"
 *   Ad ratings
     *    LFP ads are automatically rated and matched against your profile
 *   Link previews
     *    Hover cursor over any `[url]` to see a preview of it
     *    Middle click any `[url]` to turn the preview into a sticky / interactive mode
 *   Profile
-    *    Kinks are auto-compared when profile is loaded
+    *    Kinks are auto-compared when viewing character profile
     *    Custom kink explanations can be expanded inline
     *    Custom kinks are highlighted
     *    Gender, anthro/human preference, age, and sexual preference are highlighted if compatible or incompatible